Andrew L. Hostetler, Ph.D.

 In my teaching and research I focus on how knowledge, skills, discourses, and dispositions are leveraged for a citizenship and justice orientation in the fields of social studies education, teacher education, teacher research, and democratic theory in education.
 In particular, I am concerned with how teachers and students engage in substantive discourse and meaningful action related to relevant social, political, or economic issues affecting their communities.
 Values and perspectives guiding my work are social justice (critical), community engagement across differences (communal), and reflective decision-making for personal growth (individual).

-Assistant Professor of the Practice of Social Studies Education, Vanderbilt University (2012-Present), Peabody College of Education and Human Development, Department of Teaching and Learning
+Assistant Professor of the Practice of Social Studies Education, Vanderbilt University (2012-2018), Peabody College of Education and Human Development, Department of Teaching and Learning

 Graduate Research Assistant and Teaching Fellow (2010-2012), Kent State University, College of Education, Health and Human Services, School of Teaching, Learning, and Curriculum Studies